 For hundreds of years chicken soup has been a traditional remedy for a cold.
 Our grandmothers swore by it and each culture has a version of this healing recipe.
 These days Western scientists have begun study chicken soup and have found that it has healing properties because it contains natural chemicals similar to those in modern cold medicines.
 For example, an amino acid released from chicken during cooking, chemically resembles the drug acetylcysteine, prescribed for bronchitis and other respiratory problems.
 At the University of Nebraska, Dr. Stephen Renard has conducted research into chicken soup and found that it contains a number of anti-inflammatory substances, that could ease the symptoms of upper respiratory tract infections.
 The soup, he says, controls inflammatory white blood cells (neutrophils).
 Cold symptoms are often caused by inflammation produced when neutrophils congregate in the bronchial tubes.
-You can read more about his research and find his chicken soup recipe here.

 A good healing soup should contain some of the following ingredients : –

 In Chinese medicine chicken is said to be yang, which means that it is warming and warming foods can give you the energy to fight off a pathogen.
 It’s important to have plenty of protein when you’re sick, but not too much fat which can make mucus accumulation worse.
 That means that a lean poultry, like chicken, is an ideal soup ingredient.
 It contains iron which is important to a healthy immune system and zinc which helps you body battle infection by activating white blood cells.

 Broccoli is a cruciferous vegetable that packs a powerful nutritional punch.
 It is high in anti-oxidants and in glucosinolates which stimulate the body’s immune system and along with red bell peppers it’s a good way of adding vitamin C to your soup.